tpjwm/Simple-Compression-Algo/README.md

 # Simple Compression Algorithm
-This is an experimentation with compressing simple text.
+This is an experimentation with the lossless compression of simple text.

-Compresses any string to about 1 byte per occurrence for text with less than 160 duplicate values, compresses to about 2 bytes per occurrence for text with less than 65535 duplicate values (but greater than 160).
+Compresses any string to 1 byte per occurrence for text with less than 160 duplicate values.

-The ultimate limitation
+The limitation is 160 duplicates due to the way I use unique characters not common in text.
+Text with more than 160 duplicates will still be compressed but the efficiency is greatly reduced after that limit is reached.

-is 65,535 duplicates as anything more will probably not be compressed enough to be worth it.
+The only meta-data stored is the string value of the duplicates themselves, with no need to store index.

 ### Efficiency
 As with any compression, it is difficult to calculate efficiency without knowing how many duplicates of strings will be